Vocational schools and colleges in Nova Scotia provide practical ways to start developing highly marketable skills.

 Many private, leading-edge companies do business in this province.
 And the public sector also supplies Nova Scotians with a lot of career opportunities.
 Here's a small sample of areas with a strong job outlook:

 - Creative and Digital Technologies—This collection of industries is already worth at least $1.5 billion, and it is growing at a faster rate than any other sector in the province.
 In fact, some people believe that it could do for Nova Scotia what the oil industry has done for Alberta.** Many creative professionals are being drawn to the region as new openings become available for specialists like animators, visual effects artists, digital filmmakers, graphic designers, audio producers, network administrators, and web programmers.

 - Health Care and Social Assistance—Accounting for over 15 percent of the total employed workforce, this sector employs the second-most number of Nova Scotians.*** And it has the potential to get even larger as the province's population of older people increases and requires more health-related services.
-It's already showing in the statistics: From 2009 to 2013, employment in the region's health care and social support sector went up by about 4.2 percent.* Wellness specialists, medical office administrators, physiotherapist assistants, cardiology technologists, and many other professionals in this field can likely all expect growing opportunities.
+It's already showing in the statistics: From 2018 to 2019 alone, employment in the region's health care and social support sector went up by about 3.4 percent.*** Wellness specialists, medical office administrators, physiotherapist assistants, cardiology technologists, and many other professionals in this field can likely all expect growing opportunities.